Pregnancy & Infant Loss Training, Education & Continuity of Care

 My husband was deployed.
 I felt alone.
 And yet, the care I received from my doula Kendra, my nurse Michelle, my midwife Gretchen, saved my life.

 It showed me what’s possible when grief is met with presence, compassion, and true support.
-That moment shaped everything.
+Those special moments when I felt and witnessed true care, shaped everything.
 I became a Bereavement and Postpartum Doula, then created the training I couldn’t find that suited my needs, one that blends lived experience, trauma-informed care, and evidence-based practices.
 Because when a baby dies, a family is forever changed.

 The care they receive in those fragile moments impacts their mental health, healing, relationships, and future.
 That care matters.